Alise-Sainte-Reine: Etymology

 These points were confirmed by Jacques Lacroix in his study of the god of Alise: Alisanos.

 Research on alisier remains largely unfinished despite numerous attempts to develop the subject.

-The theme of the oronyme *alis or *ales meaning "rocky height" is the one that is currently most frequently put forward to explain the name of Alesia.
+The theme of the oronym *alis or *ales meaning "rocky height" is the one that is currently most frequently put forward to explain the name of Alesia.
 It is from an Indo-European root *palis or *pales, the initial [p] became silent in Celtic, while on the contrary it remains in Latin place names such as Palatinus (Palatine Hill) for example.
 In Germanic the Indo-European [p] was mute [f] which gives *falisa in lower Old Frankish, felisa in Old High German or the German Fels meaning "rock".
 A number of researchers also believe that the term may be suitable for a site in Alise-Sainte-Reine that has cliffs.

 The explanation of a hydronym was mentioned early - in 1901 Camille Jullian said that the name of Alise derived from the spring in the heart of the village and which was very famous until the early 20th century.
 It recurred in 1908 by breaking the radical *Alis into two themes AL + IS.

 In 1956 Paul Lebel did not resume this juxtaposition of the two hydronymic themes, he proposed instead for some rivers the prototype *alisa from the post-Celtic period, which is why in the case of Alesia, he ultimately opted for the oronym.